Documented conversion funnels help you consider the whole picture

 Spending a good amount of focus thinking through your funnel is the best path to a document that provides long-term value.

-At the top of the funnel, you need to consider how a prospect .
+At the top of the funnel, you need to consider how a prospect first becomes aware of your business or brand.

-Are you , social ads, or sponsored content marketing placements?
+Are you running paid media campaigns, social ads, promoted landing pages or sponsored content marketing placements?
 Generally speaking, this is called the “awareness” stage.
 This is where a website visitor becomes a prospect and your initial opportunity begins.

 After someone finds your brand, what do you want them to do?